Cash and Debit Card: accepted in person at the Office of the Cashier located on the first floor of the Wilson Hall Annex. Call 732-571-7540.

 Monthly Payment Plan:

 Monmouth University works with an outside payment plan provider, Tuition Management Systems (TMS).
 This provider offers an interest-free, pre-payment arrangement for both full-time and part-time students enrolled in fall and spring semesters only.
 TMS is not available for the summer semesters.
-Payments may be made by a pre-authorized monthly debit to your checking account, or you may choose to be billed monthly and pay by check or credit card.
+Payments may be made by a pre-authorized monthly debit to your checking account or debit/credit card, or you may choose to be billed monthly and pay by check or credit card.